JuliaLang/julia/doc/manual/parallel-computing.rst

 Here each iteration applies ``f`` to a randomly-chosen sample from a vector ``a`` shared by all processes.

+As you could see, the reduction operator can be omitted if it is not needed.
+In that case, the loop executes asynchronously, i.e. it spawns independent tasks on all available workers and returns an array of ``RemoteRef`` immediately without waiting for completion.
+The caller can wait for the ``RemoteRef`` completions at a later point by calling ``fetch`` on them, or wait for completion at the end of the loop by prefixing it with ``@sync``, like ``@sync @parallel for``.

 In some cases no reduction operator is needed, and we merely wish to apply a function to all integers in some range (or, more generally, to all elements in some collection).
 This is another useful operation